Application of quantum Darwinism to a structured environment: Dynamical Model

-At this point it is also worth elaborating on the pseudomode population dynamics, obtained via the density matrix $\rho_{P}=\text{tr}_S[\rho_{SP}]$.
-Before we go into this, we first highlight the fact that the time-evolution of $|G(t)|^2$ depends only on the memory kernel (\ref{eq:corrfun}).
-In turn, this means the qubit dynamics is solely determined by the structure function (\ref{eq:SF}).
-One might intuitively expect something similar for the dynamics of the pseudomode coefficients.
-However, we actually discover two damping timescales that affect $b_k(t)$.
-Its solution, provided in appendix \ref{appenA}, separates into two parts, each with different exponential prefactors: causing one part containing functional terms to decay at a rate $\Gamma_+/4$, and another part with static terms to decay at a rate $\Gamma/2$.
-Because of ``mixing'' between terms in the population $\sum_k|b_k(t)|^2$, it is difficult to single out their individual effect in a typical time-evolution, which generally shows complex behaviour.
-It becomes apparent, though, when we introduce a large separation of timescales through

 In Fig. \ref{Fig2}, the effect of the fast and slow terms becomes increasingly noticeable towards the regime $\Gamma\ll\Gamma_+$.
-We see the fast terms decay quickly and predominantly influence the short time evolution, while the slow terms decline exponentially and thus survive into the long time limit.

-Let us now comment further on the dynamics in such a case where Eq. (\ref{eq:largesep}) is valid.
-Within the strong coupling regime, there is a distinct cross-over owing to the fact that the fast oscillatory terms decay on the fixed timescale $t\sim O(1/\Gamma_+)$.
+We see the fast terms decay quickly and predominantly influence the short-time evolution, while the slow terms decline exponentially and thus survive into the long-time limit. \\ Let us now comment further on the dynamics in such a case where Eq. (\ref{eq:largesep}) is valid.
+Within the strong-coupling regime, there is a distinct cross-over owing to the fact that the fast oscillatory terms decay on the fixed timescale $t\sim O(1/\Gamma_+)$.
 The dynamics are then categorised into two phases.
-As we have seen, the short time evolution is characterised by memory effects where the qubit and pseudomode populations oscillate in time.
-When $t\gg1/\Gamma_+$, the pseudomode population instead decays monotonically as ($c_e(0)=1$)
+As we have seen, the short-time evolution is characterized by memory effects where the qubit and pseudomode populations oscillate in time.
+When $t\gg1/\Gamma_+$, the pseudomode population instead decays monotonically as [$c_e(0)=1$]

 where $\Omega=\sqrt{4\Omega^2_0-(\Gamma_+/2)^2}$ [see Eq. (\ref{eq:b_k}) in appendix \ref{appenA}].
-At this point the qubit has essentially relaxed and thus decoupled from the memory, i.e. $|G(\infty)|^2\approx 0$.
+At this point the qubit has essentially relaxed and thus decoupled from the memory, i.e., $|G(\infty)|^2\approx 0$.
 The density matrix $\rho_P$ then obeys the master equation

-Similar phases also exist in the pseudomode dynamics when the qubit undergoes a Markovian evolution.
-Notice here, however, that the cross-over isn't as distinct since the fast terms do not decay on the same fixed timescale.
-Nevertheless, there is still a transition to slow exponential decay close to when the qubit has fully dissipated its energy.